openstack/python-openstackclient/doc/source/command-objects/network.rst

 .. option:: --availability-zone-hint <availability-zone>

     Availability Zone in which to create this network (requires the Network Availability Zone extension, this option can be repeated).
+    (Network v2 only)

+.. option:: --subnet <subnet>

+    IPv4 subnet for fixed IPs (in CIDR notation) (Compute v2 network only)

 .. _network_create-name:
 .. describe:: <name>